 You can submit your concern on a confidential basis to our Speak-Up Line, which is managed for us by an independent company named Expolink, by clicking on the ‘Submit a Report’ section within this link: http://www.expolink.co.uk/stockspirits.

-We are conscious that our products should be enjoyed responsibly by those who choose to drink them, and we don’t want irresponsible drinking to harm the health of our consumers.
+We are conscious that our products should be enjoyed responsibly by those who choose to drink them, and we do not want irresponsible drinking to harm the health of our consumers.
 We believe that efforts to reduce the misuse of alcohol are most effective if all parties involved (including authorities, individuals and producers) work together.

-Additionally, we are actively introducing the 'PSR, (drink responsibly)' platform within our media, in-store and other brand communication.
+Additionally, we actively introduced the “PSR, (drink responsibly)” platform within our media, in-store and other brand communication.
 Forum members have also pledged to observe a code of conduct that strictly regulates their advertising activities.
-Stock Spirits Group is a member of the Spirits Trade Association in the Czech Republic.
-This Association was active during 2015 in supporting the local government in its ongoing efforts to implement a strong regulatory environment in the spirits industry.
+Stock Plzeň Božkov is a member of the Spirits Trade Association in the Czech Republic.
+This Association was active during 2017 in supporting the local government in its ongoing efforts to implement a strong regulatory environment in the spirits industry.